-Figure 1.6: Ireland already has one of the highest net debt ratios in the OECD % GDP (and % GNI for Ireland), net debt on a general government basis
+Figure 1.6: Ireland already has one of the highest net debt ratios in the OECD

 Sources: Eurostat; CSO; IMF Fiscal Monitor (October 2020); and Fiscal Council workings.
 Get the data.
 Notes: Net debt is gross debt excluding assets held by the state in the form of currency and deposits; debt securities, and loans.
 The SGP criterion of a 60 per cent ceiling for government debt is set in gross rather than net terms.
 Net debt does not include the state's bank investments.
 Forecasts for 2020 net debt for Slovakia and Greece were not available.